frmysantana/100-days-of-code/log.md

 **Thoughts**:  Considering how long it's been taking me to go through this material, I am now not sure if I will implement tests on the Pomodoro App, especially since skills related to testing don't come up very often.

 **Link to work**: <a href="https://github.com/frmysantana/Courses/commit/93a13586cacb13dfc23ed97e8ded3b2a1a428fb8">Updated Expensify-app.</a>

+### Day 71: March 19, 2018

+**Progress**: Finally finished the 'Testing Your Application' section!
+Tests for the last 2 components were created.
+The components themselves were also refactored a bit so that test spies could more easily be used (by using the mapDispatchToProps method to abstract the action generator calls).

+**Thoughts**: I am feeling very happy that this section is done, for I am now one step closer to finishing the course and my app.

+**Link to work**: <a href="https://github.com/frmysantana/Courses/commit/3e57b63bae78c0a44850e27f10b517f4ea28f2a5#diff-50ce2da63bea6a618e7578fa50690040">Updated Expesify-app.</a>